-Item Figure used for NABERS Rating Notes Rated Area Explain how this figure was determined and any significant discrepancies from values being used for leasing purposes Hours Explain how this figure was determined.
+Item Figure used for NABERS Rating Notes Rated Area Explain how this figure was determined and any significant discrepancies from values being used for leasing purposes.
+Hours Explain how this figure was determined.
+Occupied Workstation Count (Tenancy and Whole Building only) Explain how this figure was determined.
 Post code For reference